1. First termiticide patented

 Two major classes of pesticides the industry had depended on — organophosphates and carbamates — were phased out by the EPA in the 2000s.
 The ensuing loss of products containing these active ingredients affected the industry in numerous ways, and likely changed everything from control strategies to training to consumer pricing, to the pest pressures themselves.

 76. Whitman speaks at Legislative Day

 The industry came a long way from Earth Day in 1970 when EPA Administrator Christine Todd Whitman was the keynote speaker during the 2002 Legislative Day event.
 The special luncheon was held at the National Press Club headquarters in Washington, D.C.
 The event heralded a new era of understanding between agency and industry.

-New nonrepellent termiticides were launched, generating excitement in the industry, which turned out to be some of the most effective control tools the industry has seen.
+New nonrepellent termiticides were launched, generating excitement in the industry.
 A strong economy and housing boom led to record levels of treatments and inspections.